Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

-Since consumers rely on their automobiles for getting to work, shopping for groceries and most other essential activities, repossession can create a host of new challenges for the debtor.
-The details of what constitutes a default are established by the sales contract, but can be as simple as missing a monthly payment.
+Since consumers rely on their vehicles to get to work, shop for groceries, and other essential activities, repossession can create a host of new challenges for the debtor.
+Your sales contract establishes the details of what constitutes a default.
+It can be as simple as missing a monthly payment.

 Negotiate With Your Creditor